eslint/eslint/docs/developer-guide/contributing.md

 ### Working on Issues

 You are welcome to work on any open issue in the [issues list](https://github.com/eslint/eslint/issues).
 If it's open, that means we are planning on doing it in the future, and your help is appreciated.
-Some thing to keep in mind:
+Some things to keep in mind:

-* **Beginner issues** - if you've never contributed to ESLint before, you make want to try on of our [beginniner issues](https://github.com/eslint/eslint/issues?labels=beginner&milestone=&page=1&state=open).
+* **Beginner issues** - if you've never contributed to ESLint before, you make want to try on of our [beginner issues](https://github.com/eslint/eslint/issues?labels=beginner&milestone=&page=1&state=open).
 These are issues that tagged for beginners because they are small and self-contained.
+* **Accepted issues** - issues tagged with `accepted` are the ones that are scheduled to be completed.
+Please only submit pull requests for [accepted issues](https://github.com/eslint/eslint/issues?labels=accepted&milestone=&page=1&state=open).
+* **Bounty issues** - issues tagged with `bounty` mean that you can earn money for completing the issue.
+The [bounty issues](https://github.com/eslint/eslint/issues?labels=bounty&milestone=&page=1&state=open) specify the amount of money to be paid when the issue is completed.
+Note that bounty issues must be approved in order for payment to occur.
 * **Upcoming milestone issues** - if you're not sure what are the highest priority issues, then take a look at the issues assigned to the [next milestone](https://github.com/eslint/eslint/issues/milestones).
 The top milestone in the list is the one we're working towards, and these issues have highest priority.

 If you're going to work on an issue, please add a comment to that issue saying so and indicating when you think you will complete it.
 It will help us to avoid duplication of effort.
 Some examples of good comments are: